DIGITAL MEDIA AND COMMUNICATION

 The digital media and communication (DMaC) program includes foundational core courses to help hone students’ communications skills, as well as plenty of hands-on experience.

-Beginning freshman year, you’ll have full access to state-of-the-art equipment in Hilbert’s Center for Creative Media (link to center page).
+Beginning freshman year, you’ll have full access to state-of-the-art equipment in Hilbert’s Center for Creative Media.
 The center, solely for the use of DMaC students and accessible at all hours, has three high-definition video editing suites, an iMac computer lab and a dedicated audio recording suite.
 Professional quality video and audio equipment is also available for overnight checkout.

 Students in all four concentrations will gain real-world experience through a senior-year capstone project that allows them to showcase their creativity and acquired skills.
-Capstones range from various internships (linked to internship page) to independent projects.
+Capstones range from various internships to independent projects.

 Hilbert professors bring communication industry experience into the classroom, where the student-teacher ratio is 14-to-1.
 Small class sizes provide an opportunity to build mentoring relationships with professors, many of whom have industry contacts.